quorum1/governance/docs/code-of-conduct.md

 #### B.   Respect Diversity and Combat Bias

-We recognize that our individual perspectives are limited by life experiences and (often) a degree of privilege.
-Consequently, we are committed to building as diverse a community as possible and fostering open and safe communication within that community to create meaningful connection and an inclusive environment at Quorum1.
+We recognize that our individual perspectives are limited by life experiences.
+Consequently, we are committed to building diverse communities and fostering open and safe communication within our communities to create meaningful connection and an inclusive environment at Quorum1.

 Biases (both conscious and unconscious) can influence our decision-making abilities and lead to harmful outcomes for Quorum1, ourselves, and others.
-The best idea wins at Quorum1.
-We believe that personal biases can prevent us from accurately evaluating an idea on its merit, so we must seek to understand and overcome our biases, which we plan to provide training around for employees, members, and contractors.
+Quorum1 is working to create environments where the best ideas win.
+Whenever possible we strive for objective and metric based evaluation and to critically enage and improve those over time as we learn and grow.
+When appropriate we plan to provide training for employees, members, and contractors to address negative biases.

 #### C.   Promote Equal Opportunities
 At Quorum1, we seek to recruit and retain a diverse pool of members.
-Having a diverse set of viewpoints is the best way to avoid groupthink and stasis.
+We believe diveristy improves resilience and the outcomes of our work.

 Quorum1 is an equal opportunity employer.
 Members and employees of the Quorum1 team are entitled to equal opportunity in the workplace without discrimination or harassment on the basis of race, color, religion, sex, sexual orientation, gender identity or expression, age, disability, marital status, citizenship, national origin, genetic information, or any other characteristic protected by law.